Preface: Changes to Flickr and Google Photos

 Since you select Google Photos as a substitute, it’s a question of how to migrate photos from Flickr to Google Photos with ease.

 Solution 1: Flickr to Google Photos Migration by Downloading and Uploading

-Because there is no way to download photos from Flickr automatically, so you have to download these photos manually with a few extra steps through the traditional way: download and upload.
+Considering that there is no way to download photos from Flickr automatically, you may have to transfer Flickr to Google Photos manually with a few extra steps through the traditional way, which needs you to download and upload.